 - Keep in mind that the small square format layout you create will be slightly enlarged to fit the MagCloud square format, along with the fonts in it.
 I found that setting the font size to 8-9 points works for my sensibilities.
 Take a look at the PDF documents available.

 - Leading is the adjustment that controls line spacing.
 Good typesetting needs sufficient leading between lines, generally 1.5 times the font size.
 So, 8 point type will breathe comfortably with 12 points leading.
 You can increase the leading, up to a point, of course, to have a more open feeling of the page text.

 - If you are trying to fit a line of text, say for a title, to a given width you may change the font size or select the entire line and increase “Tracking”.
 It will add a controlled amount of spaces between the letters to give them a more comfortable look.
 Do this only of your line of text is all caps or small caps.
 When normal text is spaced with lower case letters they look strange.

-- Full justification of text which gives straight right and left sides to the block of text requires proper line length and font size.
+- Full justification of text which gives straight right and left sides to the block of text requires proper line length, font size, and kerning.
 If you can comfortably see the unusually wide spaces between words full justification is not working, switch to left justified and let the right edge of the text block go ragged.
 It is better than seeing rivers running through your text (you’ll know what I’m talking about).